-Percent of Farms that:
+Percent of F that: arms

 Have internet access 77

 Farm organically 4

 Sell directly to consumers 7

 Hire farm labor 29

 Are family farms 98

 Natural Resources

 The natural environment of La Crosse County contributes greatly to residents' quality of life.
 A variety of unique natural resources are present throughout the county as discussed in this chapter.